 In 1895 a Methodist revival so impressed area ranchers they contributed funds to purchase a bell for the church.
 The bell, now known as the “Cowboy Bell”, has become a symbol of support for the Church, giving of service to the community, and a focus on reaching families.
-Cowboy Bell Scholarship Fund Established in 1977, the Cowboy Bell Scholarship Fund, provides financial assistance to local high school graduates wishing to continue their education.
+The Cowboy Bell Scholarship Fund, established in 1977, provides financial assistance to local high school graduates wishing to continue their education.
 Hundreds of students have been aided over the years.
 Recently, over 225 students have received the scholarship each year.

 Church members, Sunday school classes, small groups, and individuals contribute to the fund.
 Some make regular contributions while others donate in memory or in honor of a loved one.
 The contributions received each year are the basis of the amount of the awards the following year.

 The Cowboy Bell Scholarship Fund is not currently endowed.
 However, this remains a long-term goal for the committee and anyone wishing to assist us is invited to contact us through email, firstname.lastname@example.org, or by phone through the Church Office, 575-622-1881.

 Kati Yates, Chairperson

 Applications are available in early January and must be returned to the office near the end of February.
 The Committee reviews each application and meets in April to finalize awards.
 Students are notified in May whether they have been awarded a scholarship, the amount, and when each semester’s checks can be picked-up from the scholarship office.